Pfern/ADER17/README.md

 		- Post-analysis: Functional Enrichment

-	LO_3 - Assess the general quality of the raw data from the sequencing facility LO_3.1 - NGS data usually comes as fastq files LO_3.2 - Each sequencing read is represented as 4 lines of text which includes sequence and quality LO_3.3 - Use software like FastQC to process fastq files and produce QC reports LO_3.4 - Read QC reports of raw data to assess the general quality of data and presence of sequence bias
+	LO_3 - Assess the general quality of the raw data from the sequencing facility LO_3.1 - Interpret what are fastq files and what is their content LO_3.2 - Use software like FastQC to process fastq files and produce QC reports LO_3.3 - Read QC reports of raw data to assess the general quality of data and presence of sequence bias

 	LO.4 - Do simple processing operations in the raw data to improve its quality LO_4.1 - Use tools such as seqtk and trimmomatic to remove low quality bases from your reads